jacob-daigle-sp/idea_board/sailpoint/kafka_topic_explorer/rfc_draft.md

 [rationale-and-alternatives]: #rationale-and-alternatives

 Alternatives to this could be a guru page listing data dependencies, which will fall out of date.
 Or for easy of use in developmental purposes haveing devs downlowd something like [Kafka Magic](https://www.kafkamagic.com/) or [Kafka Tool](https://www.kafkatool.com/) which could be viewed as a security issue.
+Another alternatives is just to host our own version of kafka tool or kafka magic.
+It looks like we have deployed something similar here [here](http://kafka-m-820325191.us-east-1.elb.amazonaws.com/clusters/us-east-1-dev/topics/).

 # Prior art
 [prior-art]: #prior-art